maxosprojects/se-scripting/08-mixed-runway-demo.md

 ---
 layout: default
+title: 08.
+Mixed runway demo or "Interfaces to the rescue!"
 ---
-# 08. Mixed runway demo or "Interfaces to the rescue!"

 Let's say we've decided to sell different models of runways.
 So far we've got two models: the very first one, where the lights were only toggled on and off, and the latest - colorful model.